 Haseki Hurrem Sultan Hamam, located in Sultanahmet Square between the Blue Mosque and Hagia Sophia, was designed and built in the mid-16th century by chief architect Mimar Sinan at the request of Hurrem Sultan (Roxelana), the wife of Sultan Suleyman the Magnificent.
 The Bath has separate sections for men and women and was constructed on the same axis as mirror images of each other.
 The cold room dome is 26 meters high.

 The hamam was operational until 1910 when it was closed for many years and deterioted.
 It was restored around 1957 and used as a carpet bazaar until 2007.
 Final restorations took about 3 years and was re-opened in 2011 as a modern Turkish Bath and spa center.
 Today, there are several massage treatment packages you can choose from.
-It has also a restaurant in the premises, and a gift store.
+It has also a restaurant in the premises.

 During the Republic period the bath deterioted and was in bad conditions.
 Recent restorations which took about 7 years brought the Hammam back to its function today.
 Men and women have separate hours for bathing and there is also a small cafeteria and a retail shop inside.

-The hammam is located at Kadirga neighborhood, near Kucuk Aya Sofya Mosque (S. Sergius and Bacchus Church of Byzantine period).
+The Cardakli hammam is located at Kadirga neighborhood, near Kucuk Aya Sofya Mosque (old St. Sergius and Bacchus Church of Byzantine period).
 It was built in 1503 by Huseyin Aga.
 A Byzantine inscription found at the entrance and its irregular design sounds that it was converted into a Turkish Bath probably from an old Byzantine building.

 Tel: (212) 253 42 29